February 2017 update:

 What’s your cancellation/refund policy?

 I lose the opportunity to fill your spot if you cancel too close to the workshop date.
 Photographers often plan 6 months in advance, so open spaces can be very difficult to re-fill on short notice (even a couple of months ahead of the date).
-I’ve reviewed competitors’ policies, and given low profitability of Bodie workshops and new non-refundable fees I pay, I can only issue refunds up to 60 days ahead of the workshop date (less transaction costs).
+I’ve reviewed competitors’ policies, and I can only issue refunds up to 60 days ahead of the workshop date (less transaction costs).
 No refunds within 60 days.

 What cameras do you support?

 I’ve owned seven different Canon DSLRs over the past 10 years, both crop sensor and full frame sensor models, currently the Canon 5D Mark II, Mark III and 70D.
 My co-instructor Lori Hibbet has been using Nikon for many years and has shot alongside me for the past four years, currently with the Nikon D600 and D7000 (the D40 before that).
 Of course we’ve had customers bring just about every imaginable model from the eight megapixel Canon XT from 2005 to the 36 megapixel Nikon D800, as well as models from other manufacturers such as Pentax and Sony.
 A very important factor is sensor size, since that affects many characteristics of your results such as depth of field and how ISO and exposure time affect noise.
 If you shoot with a full frame camera, make sure that you take a workshop with instructors who do as well.

 What experience do your instructors have?